Bank, CPA, Stripe See Different Stories — Why?

 Your bank, CPA, and payment processor each see a different version of your business.
 That inconsistency itself becomes structural risk.

-Each description is shaped by context.
-The bank wants to understand account purpose.
-The processor wants to categorize risk.
-The CPA wants to prepare a tax return.
-The client wants to know who they're contracting with.
+Every institution you deal with asks about your business, and you answer honestly each time.
+The bank wants to know account purpose.
+Your payment processor wants to categorize risk.
+Your CPA wants to prepare a tax return.
+Your client wants to know who they're contracting with.
+You tell each one the truth.
+But you tell each one a different truth.

 Each stakeholder sees a different slice

-When a bank evaluates an account, it sees declared business purpose, transaction patterns, and account activity.
-When a payment processor like Stripe evaluates a merchant account, it sees transaction categories, refund rates, and geographic patterns.
-When a CPA prepares a return, they see income sources, expense categories, and jurisdictional claims.
+Your bank sees declared business purpose, transaction patterns, and account activity.
+Stripe sees transaction categories, refund rates, and geographic patterns.
+Your CPA sees income sources, expense categories, and jurisdictional claims.

-For founders, this means that the cost of inconsistency is not proportional to the severity of the discrepancy.
-A minor inconsistency — describing the business slightly differently to a bank and a processor — can trigger the same review as a major one.
+This is the part that catches founders off guard.
+A minor inconsistency (describing the business slightly differently to a bank and a processor) can trigger the same review as a major one.
 The system responds to the signal, not the magnitude.
+The account freeze analysis shows how this plays out with banking relationships specifically, where the bank's profile of your account slowly drifts from what you actually do.

 How does your structure score?